Convict Lumber Yard

-Convict Lumber Yard is a heritage-listed site at 98 Scott Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Convict Lumber Yard is a heritage-listed site at 98 Scott Street, Newcastle, New South Wales, Australia.
 Largely an archaeological site, it has been the location of a convict lumber yard, convict stockade and a series of shipping and railway-related buildings.
 The former station master's residence and paymaster's office survive intact alongside archaeological remains of the site's various other usages.
 It was added to the New South Wales State Heritage Register on 2 April 1999.